 Browsing upstairs before Xmas, I bought a volume of Walt Whitman’s “Advice on Manly Health and Training”, compiled from newspaper columns, enabling my son to truthfully say he read Whitman in the holidays.
 There is also a sale table where hardbacks go when the paperback comes out.
 I am waiting for Clinton’s ‘What Happened’ to land there.

-In the evening there is a busy calendar of events: author and poets talks, storytelling nights, but also more unexpected things like book swaps, a Golden Globe watching party and a Great British Bake-off Murder Mystery Dinner Party: “A star baker has been battered, and everyone's a suspect--even Mary Cherry.
-With the police loafing around and the whole set in a pitta despair, it's up to you to crack this case as tough as an overcooked biscuit and see the murderer is toast.”
+In the evening there is a busy calendar of events: author and poets talks, storytelling nights, but also more unexpected things like book swaps, a Golden Globe watching party and a Great British Bake-off Murder Mystery Dinner Party: “A star baker has been battered, and everyone's a suspect--even Mary Cherry. ”

 These are challenging times for booksellers globally.
 They have to compete for people’s time and money in a crowded marketplace.
 Trident Booksellers shows how diversifying and employing a creative approach can succeed.
 Lang may its lum reek, as we Scots like to say at this time of year.